 Your cabin is up and standing now.
 But the work is not done yet.
 After construction is complete, you will need to take steps for protecting it from the elements; humidity and UV rays can quickly degrade your cabin.
 Here you need to follow three steps to protect your creation:

 - First, you need to clean the logs to remove any dirt and moisture they have accumulated during the construction process.

-- Finally, seal any openings in the log with an appropriate sealant to prevent the outside from getting in.
+- Finally, seal any openings in the logs with an appropriate sealant to prevent the outside from getting in.

-Building a log cabin by hand usually requires anything between 6-10 months.
-If you are in a hurry, you can choose from any of our flat packs, which come with all the required materials that you need to build your log cabin in a fraction of the time it would require otherwise.
-Costs range from $20,500 to $91,600, depending on the type of flat pack.
+Building one of our log cabin kits by hand usually requires anything between 3 days to a few weeks to complete.
+We usually build a 20 to 28m2 cabin within 3 to 5 days!
+If you are in a hurry, you can choose from any of our flat packs we have in stock, which come with all the raw required materials that you need to build your log cabin in a fraction of the time.
+Foundation and roof materials can be added to the kits or you can get them from your local hardware store.